ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 2 - Kube State Metrics service.md

 ## Start by deploying the Kube State Metrics service

-This part shows you how to deploy the _Kube State Metrics_ service to make the "hidden" metrics of your Kubernetes cluster available for the other components of the monitoring stack.
+This part is about deploying the _Kube State Metrics_ service to make the "hidden" metrics of your Kubernetes cluster available for the other components of the monitoring stack.
 This deployment will use a Kustomize configuration based on the [Kubernetes standard deployment example](https://github.com/kubernetes/kube-state-metrics/tree/main/examples/standard) found in [the official GitHub page of the Kube State Metrics project](https://github.com/kubernetes/kube-state-metrics), albeit with some modifications.

 ## Kustomize project folders for your monitoring stack and Kube State Metrics

-The components of your monitoring stack need to be under a common Kustomize project.
+Your monitoring stack's components need to be under a common Kustomize project.
 Create the usual folders as you have seen in previous deployments.
 Like in those cases, this guide will assume you are working in a special folder for your Kustomize projects, set in a `$HOME/k8sprjs` folder of your `kubectl` client system:

 ~~~sh
 $ mkdir -p $HOME/k8sprjs/monitoring/components/agent-kube-state-metrics/resources